 Another reason is that of coverage.
 While WhatsApp may well be on hundreds of millions of smartphones, it’s not on every single one.
 “SMS is still the only way to reach 100% of the world’s phones,” said Commify’s chief executive, Geoff Love in a recent Forbes interview.

 For these and other related reasons, it’s easy to see why SMS might be making a comeback, if indeed it ever left.

 In a recent study by research firm MobileSquared, it showed that mobile operators generated almost $9 billion in hosted business message sales, and is predicted to grow by 84% by 2022.

-In the world of IBM Watson Marketing, the SMS channel capabilities of Watson Campaign Automation are second to none, allowing deeply personalised, custom, scheduled messages to be dispatched to customer inboxes on demand, all as part of large multi-wave, multi-channel programmatic activity.
+In the world of Acoustic, the SMS channel capabilities are second to none, allowing deeply personalised, custom, scheduled messages to be dispatched to customer inboxes on demand, all as part of large multi-wave, multi-channel programmatic activity.

 Get in touch to discuss how you can get the most from your SMS channel.